fgrng/yourMoment/README.md

 - Email: `test@yourmoment.dev`
 - Password: `Valid!Password123`

 **Note:** The seed command is environment-aware.
 In production (`ENVIRONMENT=production`), it only creates system templates and prompts you to use `python cli.py user create` for secure user creation.
+This is mandatory since user creation with email validation is not implemted in yourMoment right now.

 ### Background Workers (Optional)